coetry/digitalpsychology.io/src/pages/anchoring/index.md

 ### Exposing users to a quantity limit
-A study evaluated if setting quantity limits affects shopping behavior.
-Buyers purchased an average of 3.3 cans of soup when they had no limit, whereas shoppers with a limit of 12 bought an average of 7 cans. ([Wansink, Kent & Hoch, 1998](http://foodpsychology.cornell.edu/sites/default/files/unmanaged_files/Anchoring-JMR-1998.pdf))
+A study by [Wansink, Kent and Hoch (1998)](http://foodpsychology.cornell.edu/sites/default/files/unmanaged_files/Anchoring-JMR-1998.pdf) evaluated if setting quantity limits affects shopping behavior.
+In the experiment, buyers purchased an average of 3.3 cans of soup when they had no limit, whereas shoppers with a limit of 12 bought an average of 7 cans.

 ![Anchoring example: Exposing users to a quantity limit](06-quantity-limit.png)